minprog/cs50x-1718-1819/info/10 Syllabus.md

 - Solve Problem Set 0 (available now)
 - Attend the lab to work on your problem set
 - Go to your first section and watch the next lecture
-- Prepare for the test and the quiz
 - If in doubt, contact the course's staff at <help@mprog.nl>

 ## Expectations